 Unfortunately, the transmission of information via the internet is never completely secure.
 Although we will do our best to protect your information using industry-standard protocols and encryption, we cannot guarantee the security of your data transmitted to us via email, including forms completed on our website which are transmitted by email; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 Your identifiable personal information is kept separately from any session notes and other descriptive material.
-Client notes and other documentation are destroyed 3 years after the end of counselling, and personal contact details are destroyed/deleted after 10 years of no contact or updates.
+Client notes and other documentation are destroyed 3 years after the end of counselling.
+Gift Aid declarations are destroyed/deleted after 7 years, and personal contact details are destroyed/deleted after 10 years of no contact or updates.

-You have the right to ask us to provide a copy of the information held by us in our records, for which we may charge a small fee.
+You have the right to ask us to provide a copy of the information held by us in our records.
 You also have the right to require us to correct any inaccuracies in your information.
-If you would like to do this, please contact us using our contact form.
+If you would like to do this, please contact the Director using our contact form.

 You may withdraw your consent for us to hold and process your data at any time.
 However, if you do this while actively receiving counselling at the PF, your counselling would have to end.
 You can withdraw your consent by submitting our Consent Withdrawal Form, or by contacting the Director.